 The Port Phillip Estate vineyard is located on the Mornington Peninsula at Red Hill, on Eocene volcanic soils.
 Our wines are made from domain grown, handpicked grapes and aim to manifest terroir: the integration of our geology and soils with the macroclimate of our region, the mesoclimates of the various sites within our vineyard and the weather of the annual grape growing season.
 Our cultural operations in the vineyard and practices in the winery endeavour to articulate these unique characteristics diligently, respectfully and without artifice.

 This wine comprises fruit from five Pinot Noir blocks grown at our Red Hill vineyard.
 The oldest block was planted in 1987, with more planting in 1997, 2001 and 2007.
-These five blocks span over 10.25 acres (5.28 ha) of the 23 acre (10 ha) vineyard, grown in various directions in deep, sloping, red basalt soil, overlooking Western Port Bay.
+These five blocks span over 10.25 acres (5.28 ha) of the 23-acre (10 ha) vineyard, grown in various directions in deep, sloping, red basalt soil, overlooking Western Port Bay.
 This results in each parcel having its own identity and growth characteristics.
-The fruit was fermented in a large-format concrete tank, without yeast inoculation, for 18 days.
-The malolactic conversion was also indigenous.
-The maturation period was 11 months in French oak barriques, 20% new.
+The fruit was fermented in a combination of large-format wooden foudre, concrete and stainless-steel tanks.
+Fermentation commenced spontaneously with ambient yeasts and lasted for 16-19 days.
+The wine underwent indigenous malolactic fermentation.
+The maturation period was 11 months in French oak barriques (of which 20% were new) and 3000 litre French oak foudre.
 The wine was then bottled without fining or filtration.